Nest box header

 We need to look after the important natural hollows that SA has left, but we can also give our native wildlife a helping hand by providing them with an alternative.

-If trees with hollows were lost from your area during the summer bushfires, nest boxes can be a great option to help provide a safe place for native animals, but there are some important considerations to take into account when installing them.
+If trees with hollows were lost from your area during the summer bushfires, nest boxes can be a great option to help provide a safe place for native animals.

 Here’s everything you need to know about nest boxes and how to go about getting one for your backyard: